PathFinder: A unified approach for handling paths in graph query languages: Graph Databases and Path Queries

-\textbf{Regular expressions and automata.} We assume basic familiarity with regular expressions and finite state automata~\cite{sakarovitch2009}.
-If \texttt{regex} is a regular expression, we will denote by $\mathcal{L}(\texttt{regex})$ the language of \texttt{regex}.
+\textbf{Regular Expressions and Automata.} We assume basic familiarity with regular expressions and finite state automata~\cite{sakarovitch2009}.
 We use $\mathcal{A} = (Q,\Sigma,\delta,q_0,F)$ to denote a non-deterministic finite automaton (NFA).
-Here $Q$ is a set of states, $\Sigma$ a finite alphabet of edge labels, $\delta$ the transition relation over $Q\times \Sigma\times Q$, $q_0$ the initial state, and $F$ the set of final states, respectively.
-An NFA is deterministic (or DFA for short), if $\delta$ is a function.
-Each \texttt{regex} can be converted into an equivalent NFA of size linear in $|\texttt{regex}|$.
-There are several standard ways of converting an expression to an automaton, for instance using Thompson's, or Glushkov's construction \cite{sakarovitch2009}.
+Here, $Q$ is a set of states, $\Sigma$ a finite alphabet of edge labels, $\delta$ the transition relation over $Q\times \Sigma\times Q$, $q_0$ the initial state, and $F$ the set of final states, respectively.
+An NFA is deterministic (or a DFA for short) if $\delta$ is a function.
+A regular expression $\rgx$ can be converted into an equivalent $\varepsilon$-free NFA of size quadratic in $|\rgx|$ (see~\cite{sakarovitch2009}).
+Here, the quadratic factor only depends on the size of the alphabet $\Sigma$.
+There are several standard ways of converting an expression to an automaton, for instance using Thompson's or Glushkov's construction \cite{sakarovitch2009}.
 In this paper, we assume that the automaton has a single initial state and that no $\varepsilon$-transitions are present.
 An NFA is called \emph{unambiguous} if it has at most one accepting run for every word.
 Every DFA is unambiguous, but the converse is not necessarily true.